Pelvic inflammatory disease

 Pelvic inflammatory disease (PID) is a broad term that encompasses a spectrum of infection and inflammation of the upper female genital tract, resulting in a range of abnormalities.

-More common presentations include acute pelvic pain (of variable intensity), cervical motion tenderness, vaginal discharge, fever, and leukocytosis.
-Right upper quadrant pain from the perihepatitis in Fitz-Hugh-Curtis syndrome is possible.
+More common presentations include acute pelvic pain (of variable intensity), cervical motion tenderness, vaginal discharge, fever, dyspareunia, and leukocytosis.
+Right upper quadrant pain from perihepatitis in Fitz-Hugh-Curtis syndrome is possible.

 PID is defined as an acute clinical syndrome associated with ascending spread of micro-organisms, unrelated to pregnancy or surgery.
 The infection generally ascends from the vagina or cervix to the endometrium (endometritis), then to the fallopian tubes (salpingitis), and then to and/or contiguous structures (tubo-ovarian abscess).

 It can result from a number of causative organisms:

 - less common

-Imaging features are often nonspecific but are out of proportion to what may be apparent from symptoms.
+Imaging features are often non-specific but are disproportionate to what may be apparent from symptoms.
 If imaged early (e.g. during the cervicitis stage), there may be no finding.
 If imaged very late, there may be an adnexal mass-like region with surrounding inflammatory change, and the fallopian tube and ovary may not be able to be distinguished.

 Other associated findings include 7: